Baking is one of my favorite pastimes. I enjoy baking cookies, cakes, breads, pies, muffins, cupcakes, and much more.

 - Roll the dough tightly starting from the top to bottom.
 Tuck in the edges underneath the dough.

-- Transfer the dough into a greased loaf pan and let it rest for about 15 to 20 minutes.
+- Transfer the dough into a greased loaf pan and let it rest for about 45 minutes to 1 hour before baking.

 - In the meantime, heat the oven at 375ºF.